joshgerdes/jekyll-uno/_posts/2022-01-03-azure-active-directory-application-proxy-implementation.md

 Are you running internal web-based applications that you want to give access to users working remotely securely, without the need for a VPN or firewalls?
 Do you want to enforce or use Azure Conditional Access policies to protect and manage access?

-Let me introduce the Microsoft Azure Active Directory Application Proxy...
+Let me introduce the Microsoft Microsoft Entra ID Application Proxy...

 > Application Proxy is a feature of Azure AD that enables users to access on-premises web applications from a remote client.
 Application Proxy includes both the Application Proxy service which runs in the cloud, and the Application Proxy connector which runs on an on-premises server.
 Azure AD, the Application Proxy service, and the Application Proxy connector work together to securely pass the user sign-on token from Azure AD to the web application.
 Application Proxy also supports single sign-on.
 >